fastify/fastify/docs/Migration-Guide-V3.md

 From Fastify v3, the behavior of `preParsing` hook will change slightly in order to support request payload manipulation.

-The hook now takes an additional argument, `payload`, an therefore the new hook signature is `fn(request, reply, payload, done)` or `async fn(request, reply, payload)`.
+The hook now takes an additional argument, `payload`, and therefore the new hook signature is `fn(request, reply, payload, done)` or `async fn(request, reply, payload)`.

 The hook can optionally return a new stream via `done(null, stream)` or returning the stream in case of async functions.